Fish Curry

 Key Techniques

-- Tempering whole spices in hot oil to release volatile oils
+- Tempering whole spices in hot oil before building sauce

 Classic Dishes